 Proposed components of the Development have failed to be included in the Development. (e.g., funds were allocated to develop a three-bedroom single family house; developer modifies the proposed idea and begins construction on a two-bedroom single family home.)

 Failure to comply with compliance guidelines which are described herein.

+If a lien is filed, no funds will be disbursed until the lien release is obtained and provided to OHFA.
+Depending on the lien severity, OHFA may consider this an event of default and call the note.

 Funded Applications and supplemental information such as the Development budget, plans, construction contracts, and architect’s contracts (if applicable) are incorporated and made a part of the loan agreements.
 As such, they will be used to monitor Development Activities, implementation schedules, and performance.
 Requests for consideration of modifications and extensions must be made in writing prior to any changes and/or modifications.
 OHFA reserves the right to reject the request for consideration.
 Requests for Modifications and extensions may be considered on an individual basis, allowing OHFA to either approve or deny the request.
 Extensions and/or modifications of loan terms are subject to Board Approval.